+Fluid Mechanics

-Fluid Mechanics Prof. Vishwanathan Shankar Department of Chemical Engineering Indian Institute of Technology, Kanpur
+Prof. Vishwanathan Shankar Department of Chemical Engineering Indian Institute of Technology, Kanpur

-Lecture No. # 21
+Lecture No. # 23

 Welcome to this lecture number 21 on this NPTEL course of fluid mechanics for chemical engineering undergraduate students.
 The topic of our discussion in the last lecture, lecture number 20 was differential balances.
 Differential balances are balances of mass momentum and energy that are written down for a fluid, and these are valid at each and every point in the domain of the fluid.
-See, so the advantage of using differential balances is that one can after solving the equations that come out of differential balances.
-One can get a detailed description of the velocity and pressure distributions in a flow field, such as flow in a pipe or flow passed a body like a sphere or an airplane wing.
+So, the advantage of using differential balances is that one can after solving the equations that come out of differential balances.
+One can get a detailed description of the velocity, and pressure distributions in a flow field, such as flow in a pipe or flow past a body like a sphere or an air plane wing.

-So, while it has the most exhaustive or accurate information that one can get for a fluid flow, but the down side is that the solution of these differential balances are not easy.
-And often one has to use computer, a very powerful computer to solve the equations that govern the mass, momentum, and energy for (()) at each and every point in the fluid.
-But these are the most rigorous equation that one has for describing fluid flow.
-So, it is useful to know, and have a good feel for how these equations are derived, and how they are simplified to get some solutions that are often used in many applications.
-The other approaches that we already discussed, the other approach that we already discussed is that of integral balances.
-In integral balances, we do not write down equations that are valid at each and every point in the flow domain.
-Rather, we write down we choose a very huge control volume which encompasses many equipment, such as pumps, and turbines, and so on.
+So, while it has the most exhaustive and accurate information that one can get for a fluid flow, but the down side is that solution of these differential balances or not easy; and often, one has to use a computer, a very powerful computer to solve the equations that govern the mass momentum, and energy for it at each and every point in the fluid.
+But these are the most rigorous equations that one has for describing fluid flow.
+So, it is useful to know and have a good fields for how these equations are derived, and how they are simplified to get some solutions that are often used in many applications.

+The other approaches that we already discussed, the other approach that we already discussed is that of integral balances; in integral balances, we do not write down equations that are valid at each and every point in fluid domain.
+Rather we write down, we choose a very huge control volume which encompasses many equipments such as pumps, and turbines, and so on, and one writes a overall balance of mass momentum energy.

-And one writes the overall balance of mass momentum energy, but that so the integral balances are fairly simple.
-But the point is the use of the integral balances is will involve quantities such as viscous losses or forces on solid surfaces which are not known a priory.
-So one is left with rather incomplete set of equations, because one does not know in general what are the losses.
-So, one is often left with the choice of neglecting certain important feature like losses, in order that one can solve the integral balances.
-At times experiment data is available to estimate these losses, so one can use them or as we will see a little later.
-By solving the differential balances in simple systems, one can actually find out the losses.
-So, the basic idea in differential balances like the basic idea in differential balances is that one takes a very very tiny control volume of infinitesimal size, so let us try to draw for simplicity cubic control volume.
+But the, so the integral balances are fairly simple, but the point is the use of the integral balances will involve quantity such as viscous losses or forces on solid surfaces which are not known a priory.
+So one is left with rather incomplete set of equations, because one does not know in general what are the losses?
+So, one is often left with the choice of neglecting certain important features like losses, in order that one can solve the integral balances.
+At times experimental data is available to estimate these losses, so one can use them or as we will see little later by solving the differential balances in simple system, one can actually find out the losses.